-More than a million women could gain access to potentially life saving tests for cancerNovember 15th, 2012 in Cancer /
+More than a million women could gain access to potentially life saving tests for cancerNovember 15, 2012 in Medicine & Health / Cancer

 A study by researchers at the George Washington University School of Public Health and Health Services (SPHHS) indicates that full implementation of the Affordable Care Act would expand health insurance coverage for more low-income women, enabling more than a million women to obtain potentially life-saving screening for breast and cervical cancer.
 The study, "Health Care Reform and Women's Insurance Coverage for Breast and Cervical Cancer Screening," was published in a recent issue of the journal Preventing Chronic Disease.